-Sagada has a subtropical highland climate, like Baguio City, although much colder.
-This means that it is generally cool all-year round, with a generally high frequency of precipitation.
+Although much colder, Sagada has a subtropical highland climate, like Baguio City.
+This means that it is generally cool all year round, with a generally high frequency of precipitation.

-The best time to visit Sagada is during its coldest, which begin at the end of October until late February.
-During then, hiking, trekking, and other similar activities would be very ideal.
+The best time to visit Sagada is its coldest, which begins at the end of October until late February.
+Hiking, trekking, and other similar activities would be ideal.

-If you are planning to visit the hanging coffin and limestone caves, avoid the rainy season, which generally occurs from late May to September.
-The local government forbids visiting of tourist hotspots like Samaguing Caves and Mt.
+If you plan to visit the hanging coffin and limestone caves, avoid the rainy season, which generally occurs from late May to September.
+The local government forbids visiting tourist hotspots like Samaguing Caves and Mt.
 Ampacao during this season for safety purposes.

 How to Get to Sagada

-There are very few bus lines that offer direct trips from Manila to Sagada.
-One of these is Coda Lines Bus in Cubao, Quezon City, which offers a trip once a day starting at Php 720.
+Very few bus lines offer direct trips from Manila to Sagada.
+One of these is Coda Lines Bus in Cubao, Quezon City, which provides a daily trip starting at Php990.
 Note that the schedule of all bus companies are subject to change, so make sure to inquire beforehand.

 For bookings, you can contact:

-If you cannot book the direct Manila-to-Sagada trip due to a conflicting schedule, you may opt to take the Manila to Banaue to Sagada route.
-Many people actually visit Banaue first before heading off to Sagada, where there are relatively more trips to the former.
+If you cannot book the direct Manila-to-Sagada trip due to a conflicting schedule, you may take the Manila to Banaue to Sagada route.
+Many people visit Banaue first before heading off to Sagada, where there are relatively more trips to the former.